11ty/11ty-website/src/docs/plugins/serverless.md

 ### Re-use build-time cache from the [Fetch plugin](/docs/plugins/fetch/)

-To speed up serverless rendering and avoid requests to external sources, you can re-use the cache folder from your build!
-First we’ll need to copy the cache folder into our bundle and rename it without the leading dot (the bundler ignores dot prefixed files and folders).
+To speed up serverless rendering and avoid requests to external sources, you can re-use the `cache` folder from your build!

+First, we’ll need to copy the cache folder into our bundle and rename it without the leading dot.
+(The bundler ignores dot prefixed files and folders.)

 {% codetitle ".eleventy.js" %}